Food Allergy Management and Prevention

 Between 4-6 months: When your child is ready, start to introduce complementary foods

-Establishing Healthy Dietary Patterns in an Infant’s First year of Life
+Healthy Dietary Patterns in Your Baby’s First Year of Life

 Introducing your child to the 9 major allergens: